FrewtyPebbles/Earwig-Web-Framework/README.md

  - __accountTableName__ : This is the name of the table in your auth database that will hold all user accounts.

  - __authTableName__ : This is the name of the table in your auth database that will hold all created auth tokens.

+---

+**_INITIALIZING THE ACCOUNT SYSTEM_*

+`.initAccountSystem(requiredParameters:tuple | list = [], authParameters:tuple | list = [], **kwargs:str) -> bool`

+The _.initAccountSystem_ member function is used to initialize the account system.
+To maximize performance, this should only be called in a _boot.py_ file.
+The parameters you provide will determine how your account system will function:

+ - __requiredParameters__ : The account parameters/database columns that you want to make required in order to successfully make an account.
+On success, this will return _true_ and on failure this will return _false_.
+ - __authParameters__ : All account parameters/database columns that you would like users to use to login to their account/recive an auth token.
+ - __kwargs__ : ssss